Conditional Generative Models are Provably Robust: Pointwise Guarantees for Bayesian Inverse Problems: Pointwise Robustness of Conditional Generative NNs

 Let $G_\theta = G \colon \R^n \times \R^d \to \R^m$ be a conditional generative model trained to approximate the posterior distribution $P_{X|Y=y}$ using the latent random variable $Z \in \R^d$.
 We will assume that all appearing measures are absolutely continuous and that the first moment of $G(y,\cdot)_{\#}P_Z$ is finite for all $y \in \R^n$.
 In particular, the posterior density is related via Bayes' theorem through the prior $p_X$ and the likelihood $p_{Y|X=x}$ as

 where $\propto$ means quality up to a multiplicative normalization constant.
 Since the posterior density $p_{X|Y=y}$ is only almost everywhere unique, we choose the unique continuous representative.
-Further, we assume that the negative log-likelihood $- \log p_{Y|X=x}$ is bounded from below with respect to $x$, i.e., $\inf_x - \log p_{Y|X=x} > - \infty$.
+Further, we assume that the negative log-likelihood $- \log p_{Y|X=x}$ is bounded from below with respect to $x$, i.e., $\inf_x - \log p_{Y|X=x} > - \infty$ and that the prior has finite second moment.
 In particular, this includes mixtures of additive and multiplicative noise $Y = f(X) + \Xi_1 + \Xi_2 f(X)$, if $X$, $\Xi_1$ and $\Xi_2$ are independent, or log-Poisson noise commonly arising in computerized tomography.

 We will use the Wasserstein-1 distance \citep{villani2009optimal}, which is a metric on the space of probability measures with finite first moment and is defined for measures $\mu$ and $\nu$ on the space $\R^m$ as